Skip to content

 Agent Completion Artifacts

 The scan uses git name-status output, untracked files, saved diff metadata, and the latest commit when the agent committed or opened a PR.
 Deleted, missing, unsupported, and duplicate paths are ignored.
 If more than 10 Markdown sources remain, Axe skips Markdown PDF rendering for that completion and adds a note to the notification.
 PDF rendering is otherwise best-effort: missing conversion tools or render failures omit that source without failing the agent run.
 Generated Markdown PDFs are optimized for narrow viewers with a small portrait page, small margins, and larger type.
+As PDFs are prepared, axe updates workflow_state.json.pdf_status and a compact activity label so ACE can show live finalization progress such as PDF 2/4 <path> or PDFs done 3/4 (1 skipped).
+Successful runs also copy discovered image artifacts, including prompt-referenced images, into persistent SASE artifact storage for ACE.
+Prompt-referenced images are not appended to completion notifications unless they were also generated/modified files or explicit artifacts.
 See agent_images.md for the full contract.

 The Agents tab exposes completion artifacts through the A action.
 When artifacts exist, ACE opens the artifact panel for selection.
-Chat transcripts, plan files, generated PDFs/images, and explicit artifacts created with sase artifact create -p <path> [-n <label>] [-k <kind>] all participate in the same list.
+Chat transcripts, plan files, generated PDFs/images, prompt-referenced images from saved prompt artifacts, and explicit artifacts created with sase artifact create -p <path> [-n <label>] [-k <kind>] all participate in the same list.
 Explicit artifacts are stored under ~/.sase/artifacts/ with a persistent association so they remain available after dismissing and later reviving the agent.
 ACE shows the picker even for a single artifact; m marks rows, Enter opens the marked set or highlighted row, and A opens the full list.
 Only one plan artifact is listed for an agent, preferring the committed SDD plan path when one exists.
-Inside tmux, artifact viewing opens in a right-side tmux pane; outside tmux, ACE suspends and uses the current pane.
-The viewer supports images, Markdown, and PDFs, wraps n/p page navigation at the ends, and warns when required terminal/rendering tools are missing.
+Inside tmux, artifact viewing opens in a right-side tmux pane, collapses the Agents list while live, uses l to focus the pane, and uses A to close it; outside tmux, ACE suspends and uses the current pane.
+The viewer supports images, Markdown, and PDFs, wraps j/k page navigation at the ends, uses n/p for artifact-sequence navigation, and warns when required terminal/rendering tools are missing.
 The direct agent run-log binding is V.

 Maintenance Mode